CoDe-Neuro/academic-code-neuro/content/authors/oliver-gale-grant/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-- I am a psychiatrist and neuroscientist focused on understanding how antenatal and early life experiences influence brain development, and subsequent behaviour.
-My undergraduate degree was in medicine at Imperial College London.
-Following this I worked as a general doctor and psychiatrist.
-My PhD focused on the relationship between socio-economic status, brain biology and early life outcomes.

 interests:
 - I am a psychiatrist and neuroscientist focused on understanding how antenatal and early life experiences influence brain development, and subsequent behaviour.